MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteUserInvitations.md

 Specifies the URL or GUID of the site collection to get.

-The type must be a valid URL, in the form, https://server_name or https://server_name/sites/sitename, or a valid GUID (for example, 12345678-90ab-cdef-1234-567890bcdefgh).
+The type must be a valid URL, in the form, https://server_name or https://server_name/sites/sitename

 ```yaml
 Type: SpoSitePipeBind